Tortar/PowerPointAudio-Extractor/README.md

 The original files are inside py_extractor folder.

 Make sure you have installed pydub module on your computer.
-You can install them via command prompt with :
+You can install it via command prompt with :
 <figure><pre><code>> pip install pydub
 </code></pre></figure>